Padua College is undergoing significant changes to better meet the future educational challenges and needs of our students.

 It is anticipated that the Performing Arts Centre will be officially opened in 2022.

-Works on 4 covered, multipurpose courts at the Mornington Campus commenced in November 2020.
-Located on the oval behind the Gym, these courts are nearby the Village and will be easy to access for our Year 7-9 students at recess and lunchtime.
-They are expected to be ready for the commencement of the 2021 school year, while the cover will be completed by mid-2021.
+Four new covered, multipurpose courts at the Mornington Campus were recently constructed, opening at the start of the 2021 school year.
+Located on the oval behind the Gym, these courts are nearby the Village and are therefore easily accessible to our Year 7-9 students to use at recess and lunchtime.

-In order to accommodate the PAC and Courts Projects, a bus slip lane and reconfiguration of the Mornington Campus Bus Bays will take place over the Christmas 2020-2021 school holidays.
-Parents will be kept informed of any impact to student drop-off and pick-up in 2021.
+In order to accommodate the PAC and Courts Projects, a bus slip lane and reconfiguration of the Mornington Campus Bus Bays took place over the Christmas 2020-2021 school holidays.
+Parents will be kept informed of any impact to student drop-off and pick-up during 2021.

-Overall, these facilities will bring so much to our students both in the formal classroom setting and for recreational sporting use as well.
+Overall, these facilities will bring so much to our students, both in the formal classroom setting and for recreational sporting use.

 Thanks for reaching out